brunnedu/CIL2023/README.md

 In case you want to specify a different foreground threshold, use `-t 0.5` for example.\
 Make sure to fully specify the experiment name (including the timestamp!).

-#### To get a comprehensive list of all possible configurations:
-Run `python main.py conf` and look at the generated markdown schema.

 #### To see a list of all available commands type:
 `python main.py --help`